Gargopedia

 El Burgo de Osma Cathedral (Spain)

-Gargoyles with great expressive strength, with gestures linked to emotions and intense, painful feelings, sculpted with skill and imagination.
+As has been observed, all are gargoyles of great expressive force, with gestures linked to intense and sorrowful emotions, carved with skill and imagination.

 CIRLOT, V. y GARÍ, B., La mirada interior.
 Escritoras místicas y visionarias en la Edad Media, Madrid, Ediciones Siruela, S. A., 2008.